 - Another immunotherapy drug called pembrolizumab (Keytruda) showed promising early results, again in melanoma patients.
 It could also be useful in treating a certain type of lung cancer – Forbes and The Wall Street Journal have more on this.

 - A fascinating study showed that microscopic metal particles could be used to guide immune cells carrying a cancer-killing virus towards tumours in mice – but it’s still very early days.
-We covered this, as did the BBC.
+The BBC covered this.

 - There were also reports of another immunotherapy drug, called MPDL3280A, that could be used to treat lung cancer.
 Bloomberg and Reuters reported on this drug, which doubled survival for patients with lung cancer, according to interim trial results.
 But we’re awaiting the full trial results before we get too excited.

 And, once again, we want to thank each and every one of you for your amazing support this year.